CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Experiments

 \subsection{Loss Comparison}

-The experiment results presented in Table \ref{tab:loss} provide a comparison of various loss components, evaluated using two metrics: \(\text{ER}_{50}\) and \(\text{ER}_{30}\).
+The experiment results presented in Table~\ref{tab:loss} provide a comparison of various loss components, evaluated using two metrics: \(\text{ER}_{50}\) and \(\text{ER}_{30}\).
 Each result represents the average of five repeated sessions.
 This experiment is conducted using Dataset $\mathcal{D}_{1}$.
 The loss components explored in this study vary between base loss functions and loss components, including our proposed losses and existing losses.
-Our base loss choices are MLE and Focal Loss, both currently active losses.
-Our loss components are Smooth Loss, Dynamic Loss, Additive Loss, and Common Loss.
-Smooth loss is a preexisting loss proposed by \cite{zhang2023ethicist}, and the others are our novel proposal.
+Base loss choices are MLE and Focal Loss, both commonly used losses.
+Loss components are Smooth Loss, Dynamic Loss, Additive Loss, and Common Loss.
+Smooth loss is a preexisting loss by Ethicist, and the others are our novel proposal.

 The best performance combines Focal Loss, Smooth Loss, and Additive Loss, achieving $\text{ER}_{50}$ at 64.9 and $\text{ER}_{30}$ at 69.7.
 Some key findings can be concluded as:

 \begin{itemize} \item Additive Loss improves $\text{ER}_{50}$ by 1.3\% when added to MLE and Smooth loss, and it keeps appearing in all best-performing sets by penalizing error-prone tokens. \item Dynamic Loss increases $\text{ER}_{50}$ by 0.8\% when added to MLE loss, adapting to data complexity. \item Focal Loss with Smooth Loss improves $\text{ER}_{50}$ by 0.6\% over MLE loss, focusing on hard-to-classify tokens. \item Common Loss achieves the highest $\text{ER}_{30}=70.0$ when combined with Focal, Smooth, and Additive loss. \end{itemize}